 Many Danes receive letters from the Danish Tax Agency regarding their properties abroad.
 This could have significant tax and potentially criminal consequences for you.
-If you own property abroad, it is worth informing the Skattestyrelsen about this before the Skattestyrelsen receives the information.
+If you own property abroad, it is worth informing the Danish Tax Agency (Skattestyrelsen) about this before they receive the information.

 Date 21/10 2022

-From our experience, it may be more important if the taxpayer makes a request on his own initiative regarding self-reporting of foreign assets than if the Danish tax authorities themselves obtain the information from the foreign authorities.
+From our experience, it may be beneficial for the taxpayer to make a request on his own initiative regarding self-reporting of foreign assets, rather than the Danish tax authorities themselves obtaining the information from foreign authorities.

-The tax consequences depend on what the foreign property is used for.
+The tax consequences depend on what the foreign property is used for primarily.

-The criminal consequences depend on whether the foreign property has been self-reported to the tax authorities in Denmark within the time limits and whether there is intent or gross negligence.
+The criminal consequences depend on whether the foreign property has been self-reported to the tax authorities in Denmark, within the time limits.
+These consequences also depend on whether there is intent or gross negligence.

 Tax consequences

-The tax consequences of buying foreign property depend on whether it is for private use or business.
-Read the article “Do you own property abroad?” which deal with different tax rules for private use and business, respectively.
+The tax consequences of buying foreign property depend on whether it is for private use or business use.
+Please read the article “Do you own property abroad?”, which explains different tax rules for private use and business respectively.

-If you are fully taxable in Denmark, you are taxed according to the global income principle, which means that you are in principle liable to tax on all income regardless of where in the world the income relates.
-Often taxpayers are not aware that wealth abroad, including property, must be disclosed to the Danish tax authorities, regardless of whether the tax has been paid abroad.
+If you are fully taxable in Denmark, you are taxed according to the global income principle.
+This means that you are in principle liable to tax on all income, regardless of where in the world the income relates.
+Often taxpayers are not aware that wealth abroad, including property, must be disclosed to the Danish tax authorities; regardless of whether the tax has been paid abroad.

-This rule has an exception.
-If the tax authorities consider that the taxpayer has acted grossly negligently by not declaring tax on his foreign property, they may, according to SFL §27 (1) (5), resume the taxpayer's income assessment going back 10 years.
+However, this rule has an exception.
+If the tax authorities consider that the taxpayer has acted grossly negligently by not declaring tax on his foreign property, they may resume the taxpayer's income assessment going back 10 years.

 Criminal consequences

 Foreign property and rental income must be self-declared to the Danish tax authorities.
-It is a criminal offence not to tell the tax authorities about its taxable income.
+In fact, it is a criminal offence not to tell the tax authorities about taxable income.
 In addition to paying the evaded tax, the taxpayer risks having to pay a fine or, in the worst case, imprisonment.

-The amount of the penalty depends on whether the relationship is judged to be willful or grossly negligent.
-Intentionally, it is believed that tax authorities have deliberately failed to inform the tax authorities about the foreign property in order to avoid paying tax (e.g. property value tax).
+The amount of the penalty depends on whether the action is judged to be intentional or grossly negligent.
+Intentionally, means that tax authorities believe that a person has deliberately failed to inform them about the foreign property in order to avoid paying tax (e.g. property tax).
 Read here about Punishment by intent of evasion.

-Tax evasion is also punishable even if one did not intend to evade tax, that is, even if there is no intention.
+Tax evasion is also punishable, even if one did not intend to evade tax.
+That is, even if there is no intention.
 It is also a criminal offence to have acted grossly negligently.
-Gross negligence is characterised by the fact that one has acted in a particularly reprehensible manner, albeit without intending to commit anything illegal.
+Gross negligence is characterised by acting in a particularly reprehensible manner, albeit without intending to commit anything illegal.
 For this, the penalty may not exceed a fine.

 Whether the tax authorities in Denmark will judge a relationship as grossly negligent or intentional cannot be known in advance.
-It is an individual assessment of the subjective situation in question cf. A.C.3.2.4.
+It is an individual assessment of the subjective situation in question.

 If you voluntarily report to the tax authorities before the tax authorities find out about the incorrect tax return, you can obtain the status of self-declarant.
-It requires making a full confession.
-In practice, this can be done by the fact that you or your accountant applies to the Tax Agency with a request to correct the error.
-It is therefore always a good idea to self-report the property and rental income before the Danish tax authorities themselves obtain the information from abroad.
-This may have an impact on the assessment of whether a criminal offence is involved.
+This requires making a full confession.
+In practice, this can be achieved by you or your accountant applying to the Danish Tax Agency with a request to correct the error.
+Therefore, it is always a good idea to self-report the property and rental income before the Danish tax authorities themselves obtain the information from abroad.
+This may have an impact on the assessment to determine whether a criminal offence is involved.

 We can help you

-If you have a foreign property that you have not reported yet or are considering buying a property abroad, we are ready to help you with your situation.
+If you have a foreign property that you have not yet reported or you are considering buying a property abroad, we are ready to help you with your situation.

-Please be more than welcome to contact one of our professional tax advisors for further questions.
+Please feel free to contact one of our professional tax advisors for further questions.

 Contact SkatteInform

-We provide qualified answers to your tax questions.
-If you are interested in assistance with the calculation of taxable income, we are happy to provide you with a fee upon further agreement.
+We provide expert answers to your tax questions.
+If you are interested in assistance with calculation of taxable income, we will be happy to provide this for a fee upon further agreement.

 Call us by phone 33 32 10 10